-(N) Because even if the Respondents justify the class created by the impugned Act on the grounds of religious persecution, it is submitted that the same was not identified as one of the causes of illegal migration by the Government of India before this Hon'ble Court in Sonowal (I).
-The stand of the Government of India was that Bangladeshis enter India due to, "steep and continuous increase in population, sharp deterioration in land-man ratio and low rates of economic growth particularly poor performance in agriculture".
-It was submitted that people of all religions from Pakistan and Bangladesh have come for the same reason.
-The same was recorded by this Hon'ble Court in its judgment in Sonowal (I), as follows.
+(UU) Because even if the Respondents justify the class created by the impugned Act on the grounds of religious persecution, it is submitted that the same was not identified as one of the causes of illegal migration by the Government of India before this Hon'bleCourt in Sonowal (I).
+The stand of the Government of India was thatBangladeshis enter India due to, "steep and continuous increase inpopulation, sharp deterioration in land-man ratio and low rates of economic growth particularly poor performance in agriculture".
+Itwas further submitted that people of all religions from Pakistan and Bangladesh have come for the same reason.
+The same was recorded by this

+Hon'ble Court in its judgment in Sonowal (I), as follows.

-"A true copy of the latest status report filed by the Government in Writ Petition No. 125 of 1998, which has been filed seeking deportation of all Bangladeshi nationals from India, has been filed as Annexure R-1 to the Counter Affidavit and paragraphs 3 to 7 of the said status report are being reproduced below :
+"A true copy of the latest status report filed by the Government in Writ Petition No. 125 of 1998, which has been filed seeking deportation of all Bangladeshi nationals from India, has been filed as Annexure R-1 to the Counter Affidavit and paragraphs 3 to 7 of the said status report are being reproduced below factors on both sides which are responsible for continuing influx of illegal immigration from Bangladesh.
+The important "Push Factors" on the Bangladesh side include: - a) steep and continuous increase in population;

-- Continuing influx of Bangladeshi 3. nationals into India has been on account of a variety of reasons including religious and economic.
-There is a combination of factors on both sides which are responsible for continuing influx of illegal immigration from Bangladesh.
-The important "Push Factors" on the Bangladesh side include: - - a) steep and continuous increase in population; - b) sharp deterioration in land-man ratio; - c) low rates of economic growth particularly poor performance in agriculture;
+3. Continuing influx of Bangladeshi nationals into India has been on account of a variety of reasons including religious and economic.
+There is a combination of b) sharp deterioration in land-man ratio;

+c) low rates of economic growth particularly poor performance in agriculture;